gcalab/files/Methods in Molecular Biology/Viruses/project/ReadMe.md

 ├──/rmsd_hdr
 |  ├── #contains RMSD headers after running MatchMaker in Chimera
 ├──/sliced_pdbs
-   ├── #contains sliced up regions of the pdb files in the pdbs/ folder using RMSD header data
+   ├── #contains sliced up regions of the pdb files in the pdbs/ folder using RMSD header dataafter get_slices() from main.py
 ```